Complete Guide to Rotary Screw Air Compressors

 What Is a Rotary Screw Air Compressor?

 Rotary screw air compressors use positive displacement, a process that involves pulling air into a chamber.
 It reduces the volume in the chamber to compress the air.
-Rotary screw air compressors, specifically, utilize positive displacement with spiral screws.
+Rotary screw air compressors, specifically, utilize positive displacement with spiral screws that rotate in precise alignment.
 The screws produce a hydraulic seal to compress the air.
-For an oil-flooded system, which is the more common type of rotary screw compressor, the process of compressing air involves these steps:

 1. Air enters the machine: Air around the system enters it through the inlet valve.
 Ideally, this will be clean air free of excessive dust, dirt or debris, but it will depend on where you keep the machine.